“Spend data quality” within the context of Spend Transparency

 “Quality” is a misnomer for our purposes, it’s accuracy that we pursue; quality is the term of the industry in conversations about data, for this reason we’ll continue to use it in this post.
 Knowing that we truly discuss accuracy, I’ll point out now that with respect to the quote at the beginning of this post from one of my favorite books, we will examine both subject and predicates of the accuracy of Spend and Spend related data.

 Spend data quality exists in both the Spend itself and the HCP and HCO master data on which the Spend relies.
 The quality of a company’s data can affect the decision to engage one HCP versus another, it affects the recording of Spend, the transmittal of Spend from its source to a repository and eventually what a company reports to interested parties and all analytics thereafter.
-Reporting to CMS (or to states or internationally as well) is in essence the communication of the nature of a pharmaceutical or medical device company’s policies with regards to Spend and its ability and desire to adhere to its own policies.
+Reporting to CMS for Open Payments (or to states or internationally as well) is in essence the communication of the nature of a pharmaceutical or medical device company’s policies with regards to Spend and its ability and desire to adhere to its own policies.
 Stellar quality of one’s data cannot elevate one’s policies, but it can support the practice of the policies; conversely, low quality data will only serve to diminish the best of intentions.

 To better understand the decision and communication points in which data quality plays a part of high impact, we’ll look through the lens of when data is utilized in the Spend life cycle.